wp-plugins/sis-social-share/readme.txt

 == Changelog ==

 = 1.0 =
-* Unlimited color selection
+* Initial release

 == CREDIT ==

-1. This plugin was developed by [Sayful Islam](http://sayful.net)
+1. This plugin was developed by [Sayful Islam](http://sayfulit.com)